jsha/servercert/docs/BR.md

 ##### 3.2.2.4.16 Phone Contact with DNS TXT Record Phone Contact

-Confirm the Applicant's control over the FQDN by calling the DNS TXT Record Phone Contact’s phone number and obtain a confirming response to validate the ADN.
-Each phone call MAY confirm control of multiple ADNs provided that the same DNS TXT Record Phone Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.
+Confirm the Applicant's control over the ADN by calling the DNS TXT Record Phone Contact’s phone number and obtain a confirming response.
+Each phone call MAY confirm control of multiple ADNs provided that the same DNS TXT Record Phone Contact phone number is listed for each ADN being verified and the recipient of the phone call provides a confirming response for each ADN.

 The CA MUST NOT knowingly be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.